cerner/terra-toolkit/scripts/serve/README.md

 ## serve
 Serve is a light abstraction for [webpack-dev-server](https://github.com/webpack/webpack-dev-server).

 Why use serve instead of webpack-dev-server directly?
-Having the serve abstraction provides a hook for us to change the servers implementation in case webpack-dev-server nolonger meets our needs.
+Having the serve abstraction provides a hook for us to change the servers implementation in case webpack-dev-server no longer meets our needs.

 Serve is offered up only through the CLI.